-Hot Well Dunes – The Hot Well Dunes are located near Bowie and are definitely a must visit after you’ve spent a day at Arizona’s dunes.
-Two solar powered soaking pools have been set up and are filled with mineral rich water, which relaxes your muscles and relieves body aches.
+Hot Well Dunes – The Hot Well Dunes are located near Bowie and are definitely a must-visit after you’ve spent a day at Arizona’s dunes.
+Two solar-powered soaking pools have been set up and are filled with mineral-rich water, which relaxes your muscles and relieves body aches.

 The amenities include a campground and a vault toilet.
 Water is sourced from an artisan well that pumps around 250 gallons per minute.
 Temperatures vary with each season.
 10 tents and RV sites have been developed next to the tubs.
-Dogs aren’t allowed in the pools, and must always be on leash elsewhere.
+Dogs aren’t allowed in the pools, and must always be on leashes elsewhere.

-Ringbolt Hot Springs – Also known as the Arizona Hot Springs, these springs are located along a rugged terrain about a 1000 ft away from the Colorado River.
+Ringbolt Hot Springs – Also known as the Arizona Hot Springs, these springs are located along a rugged terrain about 1000 feet away from the Colorado River.
 It’s comprised of several pools of varying temperatures.
 The walls of the canyon are almost vertical and between these walls, mineral-rich water flows.